-Looking for a bright, cheerful wreath?
+Looking for a bright, cheerful summer wreath?
 This DIY lemon wreath is easy to make and looks perfect on a front door or a kitchen wall.

 This post contains affiliate links.

 When I built my house three years ago, I designed it with a neutral kitchen.
 The cabinets and countertops are white, the appliances are stainless and the penny tile backsplash is a medium gray.

 I love it.

 One of the reasons that I’ve enjoyed it so much is that I can easily change a few items out to create a completely different look in my kitchen.